-Dove Class has places for 30 children to attend full-time school and 20 Nursery places where children are welcome to attend full or part-time.
-The children are supported through the Early Years by an experienced team of practitioners: Mrs Hurren and Mrs Valentine (Teachers), Mrs Legge (Teaching Assistant), Mrs Bullock and Miss George (Nursery Nurses).
+Violet Class has places for 30 children to attend full-time school and 12 Nursery places where children are welcome to attend full or part-time.
+The children are supported through the Early Years by an experienced team of practitioners: Mrs Hurren (currently on maternity leave, Miss Jones and Mrs Valentine (Teachers), Mrs Legge (Teaching Assistant), Mrs Bullock and Miss George (Nursery Nurses).

 There are two classrooms inside for the children to learn and play in and a practical area/kitchen for ‘messy activities’, cooking and snack-times.
 We also use the School Hall for indoor PE sessions.
 There is a large outdoor area with a mud kitchen, stage, shelter, a reflective space, reading area, bug hotel, chalk boards, a large sit in sandpit and plenty of space for scooting, cycling, gardening, throwing and catching games.
 The children in Early Years love investigating and exploring in ‘The Forest School’ in the school grounds and using the school field for a wide variety of activities.